MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/modernize-wpf-tutorial-2.md

 In the fictional scenario of this tutorial, the Contoso development team wants to add support for digital signatures to the Contoso Expenses app.
 The UWP **InkCanvas** control is a great option for this scenario, because it supports digital ink and AI-powered features like the capability to recognize text and shapes.
 To do this, you will use the [InkCanvas](https://docs.microsoft.com/windows/communitytoolkit/controls/wpf-winforms/inkcanvas) wrapped UWP control available in the Windows Community Toolkit.
 This control wraps the interface and functionality of the UWP **InkCanvas** control for use in a WPF app.
 For more details about wrapped UWP controls, see [Host UWP XAML controls in desktop apps (XAML Islands)](xaml-islands.md).

 > [!NOTE]
 > In this tutorial, the WPF app will host only first-party UWP controls from the Windows SDK.
-To support other XAML Island scenarios including custom UWP controls, the app project must have access to an instance of the `Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication` class provided by the Windows Community Toolkit.
-The recommended way to do this is to add a **Blank App (Universal Windows)** project to the same solution as your WPF (or Windows Forms) project and revise the default `App` class in this project.
-Because this step isn't required for the basic scenario of hosting first-party UWP controls from the Windows SDK, this tutorial omits this step.
-For more details, see [this article](host-standard-control-with-xaml-islands.md).
+Therefore, this tutorial omits the steps to define an instance of the [Microsoft.Toolkit.Win32.UI.XamlHost.XamlApplication](https://github.com/windows-toolkit/Microsoft.Toolkit.Win32/tree/master/Microsoft.Toolkit.Win32.UI.XamlApplication) class as described [here](host-standard-control-with-xaml-islands.md#required-components).

 ## Configure the project to use XAML Islands